 Touted as the world’s strongest chew toy, the Extreme is perfect for the dog who continues to amaze you with how quickly they can destroy.

-It’s universally popular with heavy chewers and is used even by police, drug enforcement and military K-9 teams, as well as the Schutzhund and AKC competition trainers.
+It’s universally popular with chewers and is used even by police, drug enforcement and military K-9 teams, as well as the Schutzhund and AKC competition trainers.